The Best Outdoor Adventure Clothes and Gear for Anyone Traveling to a National Park

 If you want a tried-and-true hiking boot that won't put your luggage over the weight limit, the Danner Mountain 600 is it.
 Classic style meets performance in these hiking boots that go the distance.
 The Megagrip rubber outsole means you'll have traction you can count on over wet and dry terrain, and the Danner Dry lining on the suede upper means no soggy feet, ever.

-Bonus: An insulated version of the Mountain 600 drops this fall for a winter boot that's perfect for trips to the snow-capped peaks in Rocky Mountain National Park.
+Bonus: Danner dropped an insulated version of the Mountain 600 that's perfect for trips to the snow-capped peaks in Rocky Mountain National Park or winter excursions.
 (P.S.
 These aren't the only hiking boots cute enough to wear off the trails.)

 Accessories: Chums Roll Top Pouch